weaversa/cryptol-course/labs/SAW/SAW.md

 See [SMT: Equality Logic With Uninterpreted Functions](https://www21.in.tum.de/teaching/sar/SS20/6.pdf), which describes how uninterpreted functions and constraints are applied to Satisfiability Modulo Theories.

-//add in use when function complicated
-//add uninterpreting may cause failure (logic needed sometimes).
-This can be avoided sometimes by making sure for every function you are uninterpreting you are also passing in a corresponding lemma

-# Advanced Topics and Exercises

-//Dj add stuff

-## Global Variables

-//DJ add stuff

-//maybe something with `extern`

-### Nested DEFINE Statements

-// SAWs limitations
-// Worse case: edit the source code

-## Aliasing

-// Talk about in general what aliasing is
-// DJ add stuff (specifically with aliases)
-// Talk about SAW limitations and lemmas

-### Wrapper Functions

-// Worse case scenario: editing the source code

-## Large Data

-// Dj add the stuff about inputting in a big array

-## Capstone

 # Solicitation